MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/mrsdeploy-connection.md

 ### Arguments for remote execution

-If you plan to use `mrsdeploy` to start a remote session on R Server and execute code remotely, you'll need to create that remote session and specify if you'd like to start on the local or remote commandline upon login.
+If you plan to use `mrsdeploy` to start a remote session on R Server and execute code remotely, there are two key parts to the command:
+1. Create that remote session
+2. Indicate whether you'd like to open a local or remote command prompt upon login.

 Take special note of the arguments `session` and `commandline` as these influence the state of your command line.